 Hopefully, this article has served as a helpful guide on how to start a web design business.
-It takes a serious commitment and plenty of courage, but I know from experience that it’s worth it if you really love web design.
+It takes a serious commitment and plenty of courage, even as your company grows and you run into different problems and complications entirely, but I know from experience that it’s worth it if you really love web design.

 My advice to you is to have patience and don’t feel discouraged if your business doesn’t immediately take off.
 Work hard toward your goals, remember to take breaks, and don’t get ahead of yourself.